 If you like balanced in everything, then you should go for it.
-They didn’t emphasize on bass or treble.
+They didn’t emphasize bass or treble.
 These headphones are not perfect like any other headphones, but at the price of $79, these are one of the good headphones for guitar amp you can get for guitar amp and other studio monitoring work.

 These have over-ear headphones that provide passive sound isolation.
-The ear cups have a large size that very well fits on larger ears, and padding is comfortable for longer use.
+The ear cups have a large size that very well fits larger ears, and padding is comfortable for longer use.

-Earpads and most parts made of plastic material.
+Earpads and most parts are made of plastic material.
 The headband has enough padding to provide you excellent comfort, and you can adjust it as well.